MogulMethod Workbook™

 Drop your MogulPricer JSON output below to auto-fill, or jot the numbers in manually as you scan the tool.

-Drag the mogulpricer-output-…json file you downloaded from MogulPricer to auto-fill both the recommendations below AND your locked-in per-tier decisions in Step 3.
+This is MogulPricer's raw output — the file named mogulpricer-output-…json that downloads when you click the workbook-JSON button in MogulPricer.
+Drop it here to auto-fill the recommendations below AND your locked-in per-tier decisions in Step 3.
 Anything you've already typed stays put.

 Recommended Prices